ManyClasses/manyclasses.org/content/updates/2020-05-29-ManyClasses-Data-Collection-Progress.md

 We have now publicly posted de-identified data about participating classes and their institutions to OSF:
 * manyclasses_class_moderators.csv - https://osf.io/tjkyr/
 * manyclasses_institution_moderators.csv - https://osf.io/e8d5f/

-Which contain all preregistered moderator values at the class- and institution-level.
+...Which contain all preregistered moderator values at the class- and institution-level.
 De-identified student moderators and final outcome scores will also be posted shortly, as we are continuing to audit and validate these data.

 Our preprocessing pipeline is described here: https://osf.io/p2csf/